40843245/html_Tutorial/Basic/variable/variable declaration and definition.md

 # variable definition

-The definition refers declaration and assignment in one statement.
+The definition refers declaration and initialization in one statement.

 ## Examples

 They have same effect.

-    var x = 7;
+    var x = 7; // declaration and definition.

 and

-    var x;
+    var x; // declaration.
-    x=7;
+    x=7;   // assignment.